 This may take a bit to get used to, so if you're nervous driving around St. Thomas during your visit you can call a taxi or hop on public transport, the Dollar Ride bus.
-Super safe, and just a couple dollars will take you around the island.
-Interested in visiting the U.S. Virgin Islands?
-These 7 interesting facts will enrich your trip.
-Click To Tweet
+Super safe, and just a couple of dollars will take you around the island.

 Christopher Columbus (*crowd boos*) did, in fact, name the islands when he landed here in 1493.
 Though he simply landed and left, as he was immediately chased away by the indigenous tribes called Caribs.

-Common in countries with poorer infrastructure such as Costa Rica, Ghana, or Colombia, U.S. Virgin Islands is just one of those places where street addresses like 123 Main St. are not used.
+Common in countries with less established infrastructure such as Costa Rica, Ghana, or Colombia, the U.S. Virgin Islands is just one of those places where street addresses like 123 Main St. are not used.

-When giving instructions, you're much more likely to see instructions like the one we haf with our Airbnb reservation that described it as “in Frenchtown, across from the blue bus stop”.
+When giving instructions, you're much more likely to see instructions like the one we have with our Airbnb reservation: describing the location as “in Frrenchtown, across from the blue bus stop”

-No, this isn't Puerto Rico, the U.S. Virgin Islands have not one, but two bioluminescent bay of their own!
+No, this isn't Puerto Rico.
+The U.S. Virgin Islands have not one, but two bioluminescent bays of their own.

-They say Salt River Bay and Altona Lagoon, located on St. Croix, are one of the best places in the Caribbean to view the glowy algae.
+They say Salt River Bay and Altona Lagoon, located on St. Croix, are some of the best places in the Caribbean to view the glowy algae.